icanzilb/EasyAnimation/README.md

 ### Versions

-Easy Animation 1.0+ is written in _Swift 2.0_.
-If you are looking for a Swift 1.2 version check [Easy Animation 0.7](https://github.com/icanzilb/EasyAnimation/releases/tag/0.7.0).
+Easy Animation is _Swift 3.0_.

+If you are looking for a Swift 2 version check [Easy Animation 1.0.5](https://github.com/icanzilb/EasyAnimation/releases/tag/1.0.5).

 <a name="layers"></a>
 Easy Layer Animations
 ========

-**EasyAnimation** allows you to animate your layers straight from `animateWithDuration:animations:`.
+**EasyAnimation** allows you to animate your layers straight from `animate(duration:animations:...)`.
 No more `CABasicAnimation` code for you.
 Just adjust the properties of your layers from within the `animations` block and **EasyAnimation** will take care of the rest:
 <table width="100%">
 <th>CoreAnimation (before)</th>
 <tr>